dotnet/arcade/Documentation/AzureDevOps/MovingFromDevDivToDncEng.md

     a.
 Go to Preview Features and turn off "New builds hub" (the "Request signing approval" link does not work in the "New builds hub")

     b.
-Navigate to the build definition and select "Request signing approval" from "..."
+Navigate to the pipeline and select "Request signing approval" from "..."

       - M2's name: [Your M2's name]